 Android SDK and NDK Tools and OpenJDK are only available to Unity 2019.1 and above.
 If you are using an older version of Unity, you will have to download these packages yourself and link them to Unity under Edit > Preferences > External Tools.
 Consider upgrading, as Unity is very specific with the versions of the SDK and JDK its Android Build Support module can work with.

-Once installation is complete, open your project with the Unity Editor that you’ve just installed Android Build Support for.
-Go to Edit > Preferences and click on the External Tools tab.
-You should have the following checkboxes marked:
+Once installation for Android Build Support is complete, open your project in Unity (use the same version you’ve installed Android Build Support for).
+Then, go to Edit > Preferences and click on the External Tools tab.

 Avoid using your own SDK, NDK or JDK installations.
 If there are incompatibility issues, it will stop Unity Remote from working.